-(Plan) - Facility director will review staff/client ratios and referral numbers with Regional Director on a monthly basis during the monthly conference call and adjust staffing pattern as deemed warranted with board approval.
+(Plan) - Facility director will review staff/client ratios and referral numbers with Regional Director on a weekly basis as needed and adjust staffing pattern as deemed warranted with Regional Director approval.
 Facility Director and Clinical Supervisor will coordinate the responsibility for hiring and training all new facility staff with the Project Director.
 Facility Director and Clinical Supervisor will share the responsibility for evaluating existing staff as per employee evaluation policy.
 Facility Director will monitor the functioning of the office staff on a monthly basis to ensure appropriate completion of job responsibilities.
 Project director will review staffing patterns with the governing body on at least a quarterly basis to ensure appropriate compliance with licensing standards.